Raul125/BlockSCP/README.md

 # BlockSCP
-Allow you to block scps on round started, if locked, the player will be scientist or class d.
+Allow you to remove scps, if locked, the player will be scientist or class d.

 - Commands RemoteAdmin:
   - lockscps